xuancong84/OpenSmartLight/README.md

 When in the dark, whenever human is present, it turns on the ceiling light.
 That is the standard mini version.

 LED version:
-- on top of the mini version, but in the mid-night, it will (by default) turn on the LED instead, that will not disturb your sleep.
+- on top of the mini version, but in the mid-night, it will (by default) smoothly turn on the LED instead, so that it will not disturb your sleep.

 Wifi version:
 - on top of the LED version, it can connect to Wifi and adjust settings (or control lighting) from the web browser.
+- you can put in your Wifi's SSID, password, and other configuration in secret.h and rebuild
+- without Wifi credentials, it will create a Wifi hotspot with SSID=OpenSmartLight and a captive portal to redirect to the main config page
+- you can save all settings in EEPROM to survive system restart, but it cannot survive reflash
+- once installed onto the ceiling, developers can upload updated code by OTA firmware update, without flashing via USB

 ![Web-UI PNG](/web-ui.png)